 Overview - UAL Level 3 Extended Diploma in Acting

 As an Acting student, you are likely to be creative, flexible and curious.
 The University of the Arts (UAL) Level 3 Extended Diploma in Acting will give you a solid basis for working towards a career within the performing arts.
 As your understanding of acting and the wider performing arts develops, you will gain an insight into the range of career paths available.
 Your learning experience will also be enhanced by working with visiting industry professionals.

 What will I be doing?

-In addition to plenty of performance opportunities - in our purpose-built studio theatre and within other performing arts spaces, both in the College and at other venues - you will also learn about and develop your skills in areas such as directing, writing and producing.
+In addition to plenty of performance opportunities - in our purpose-built Willy Russell Studio Theatre and within other performing arts spaces, both in the College and at other venues - you will also learn about and develop your skills in areas such as directing, writing and producing.
 You will study both the theory and the practice of a wide range of acting and performance styles (suited both for the stage and for other performance-based media), but will still have the opportunity to specialise in the areas which interest you most.

 What will I study?

 The UAL Level 3 Extended Diploma in Performing and Production Arts (Acting pathway) is equivalent to three A-Levels and suitable for progression onto Higher Education.
 In your first year, you will develop your skills in voice and movement, and typical projects include performing scripted works and devising theatre.
 In year two, you will study classical theatre, directing and learn how to prepare for auditions.
 You will also have the opportunity to study a 'specialist' subject area and participate in at least one musical theatre performance.
-Throughout the course, you will develop your interpersonal, critical and decision-making abilities, which will serve you well in future life.
+Throughout the course, you will develop your interpersonal, critical and decision making abilities, which will serve you well in a range of careers.

 Are there any extra-curricular activities?